 - Doing a very basic task like inverting a binary tree

 - Fixing a piece of code

 - Performing a business function

-The interviewer watches the candidate complete the task and asks questions about why the candidate made a certain decision or how the candidate would react to a change in the task.
+The interviewer watches the candidate complete the task and asks questions.
+These can be about why the candidate made a certain decision or how the candidate would react to a change in the task.

-A coding interview should show the interviewer how the candidate would react to similar situations if they were hired.
-Because of this, a coding interview should give a task that mirrors your candidate’s first day of work.
+An online coding interview should show the interviewer how the candidate would react to similar situations if they were hired.
+Because of this, an online coding interview should give a task that mirrors your candidate’s first day of work.
 While inverting binary trees and building algorithms are popular types of tasks, they do not tell you much about the candidate.
 A good software developer won’t be inverting binary trees or building algorithms on a daily basis.
 They have tools that can do this.

-What is a good task for a coding interview?
+What is a good task for an online coding interview?